sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 "if this has to be how the monster race ends, with me locked in battle with this... devil child. then so be it. they'll be loading again in a moment, i imagine."

 Sans finally turned toward Hat Kid and Mu, and his pupils were back.
-He looked tired. "been nice to meet some humanoids who *didn't* want us dead, at least. so, thanks. wish I could enjoy it."
+He looked tired. "been nice to meet some humans, or i guess aliens, who *didn't* want us dead, at least. so, thanks. wish I could enjoy it."

 "...It's... been nice to meet you, Sans," Hat Kid nodded slowly.
 "I'm sorry that this has happened."